The Idea #

 The Screens #

-Now onto the actual screens themselves, as while having a row of motherboards hanging on their own is pretty, it isn't what we want.
+Now onto the actual screens themselves, while having a row of motherboards hanging on their own is pretty, it isn't what we want.

 For attaching it to the wall, we used a French cleat system which allowed the individual parts to be easily removed and serviced if needed.
 Doing some quick tests with tape, the project held well.